Suba, Bogotá: Transport

 The Avenida Suba is the main road of Suba and the one that connects eastern with western Suba.
 Other major streets include the Avenida Ciudad de Cali to the west and the Autopista Norte to the east.
 The Avenida Boyacá crossed Suba from north to south.

 Since April 29, 2006, the mass-transit system TransMilenio covers the area along the Autopista Norte with its "B Line"; Portal del Norte, Toberín, Calle 161, Mazurén, Calle 146, Calle 142, Alcalá, Prado, Calle 127, Pepe Sierra, Calle 106 and Avenida Suba with its "C Line"; Portal de Suba, La Campiña, Suba-Transversal 91, 21 Ángeles, Gratamira, Suba-Boyacá Avenue, Niza Calle 127, Humedal Córdoba, Av.
 Suba Calle 116, Puente Largo, Suba Calle 100, Suba Calle 95, Rionegro and San Martín.

 Other avenues like Avenida Boyacá, Avenida Ciudad de Cali, Calle 134 and Calle 170 are serviced by regular bus companies.
 There is also an inter-municipal highway that connects the locality of Suba with the municipality of Cota in the department of Cundinamarca.

 Economy

-The main economic activity of Suba relies on the cultivation of export quality flowers, services and commerce, specially of large shopping centers like Bulevar Niza, Centro Suba, Plaza Imperial and Centro Comercial Santa Fé.
+The main economic activity of Suba relies on the cultivation of export quality flowers, services and commerce, specially of large shopping centers like Bulevar Niza, Centro Suba, Parque la Colina, Plaza Imperial and Centro Comercial Santa Fé.